Rhodes Old Town is much more than a historical place to visit. And, surely enough, much more than just the remains of a past era.

 Today, the Palace of the Grand Master is a museum.
 Entering this palace, you enter a different era!
 Inside of it you'll find multi-colored marbles, mosaics, sculptures, Oriental vases, frescoes and many more.

-What’s more, at the ground floor you can find exhibitions, while several events take place at the palace.
+What’s more, on the ground floor you can find exhibitions, while several events take place at the palace.

 3.The Archaeological Museum of Rhodes